Maillol/cricri/doc/index.rst

 Here is a simple example with three steps to generate two scenario wich test list method::

-    from gentest import TestState, previous
+    from cricri import TestState, previous

     class BaseTestState(TestState):